TA2k/ioBroker.tedee/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

 ### 0.1.0 (2023-12-16)

 - (TA2k) initial release

+## Disclaimer

+Tedee is a trademark of tedee.
+I am in no way endorsed by or affiliated with tedee, or any associated subsidiaries, logos or trademarks

 ## License